For the latest information on the coronavirus pandemic situation in Madagascar, see this article.

 To travel to the most affected regions during the mentioned season is not a good idea anyway due to impassability and weather conditions in Madagascar.
 There are usually no (or very few) cases of plague during the rest of the year.
 Travelers, as far as they pay attention to reasonably well-situated hotels/accommodations, do not come into contact with fleas.
 Fleas should not be confused with bedbugs, which also cause small stings at night but are not carriers of Yersinia pestis.
 According to the Federal Foreign Office of Germany and the WHO, plague infections are not considered a danger to the average tourist.
 Who wants to be 100% sure, because he absolutely wants to travel in unfavorable seasons to affected villages, can already stock up with appropriate antibiotics and flea repellents at home.

 What about unrest concerning elections?

 Accordingly, demonstrations have already taken place at the end of 2018 and the beginning of 2019, but with a few exceptions, they have been peaceful.
 The capital of Antananarivo was mainly affected.
-Due to the high population density and the great poverty, however, Tana has not been a recommendable place for travelers for longer stays, walks or excursions for years.
-In this respect, there is no increased risk for “transit passengers” of visiting Madagascar as a result of past and planned elections.
+Due to the high population density and the great poverty, however, Tana has not been a recommendable place for travelers for longer stays, walks, or excursions for years.
+In this respect, there is no increased risk for “transit passengers” visiting Madagascar as a result of past and planned elections.
 Ivato airport itself has not been closed for over 15 years, including during the violent riots in Tana during the 2009 coup d’état.